 Close to 200,000 people across NSW have hepatitis C but don’t know they have it.
-If you have reason to believe you may have contracted hep C, it’s very important to get tested and know your status.
+If you think you might be at risk for hep C, it’s very important to get tested.
 This is because hep C is now easy to cure since the new treatments became available in 2016.
 The only way to find out if you have hep C is to get tested.

 Who Should Be Tested For Hepatitis C?

 There are a few different blood tests that will tell you if you have hep C. You should speak to your doctor about booking a hep C test if any of these circumstances apply to you:

 - a person who has had blood transfusions, blood products or organ transplant in Australia before February 1990